| Why this crazy machine:

 6 months in my garage fabricating all the bits and pieces to pull it all

+together.
 For Pikes Peak

 we use